Galearis rotundifolia: Habitat

 Galearis rotundifolia occurs in arctic and boreal climates.
 In the northern part of its range it is scattered in several habitat types, and in the southern part it is less common and mainly restricted to moist, shady areas.
 In the Rocky Mountains of Montana, Idaho and Wyoming, for example, it can be found along steams and in wet but well-drained limestone soils in shady spruce forests and woods.
 It is a glacial relict species.

 The most important factor in appropriate habitat is a cold substrate.
 In northern regions it can grow in full sun, while in southern areas it requires shelter.
 It is sometimes a dwarf plant in exposed areas on tundra.
 The substrate is usually also moist to wet, but not waterlogged.
-It is an obligate wetland species in southern areas, and a facultative wetland plant farther north.
+It is an obligate wetland species in southern areas, and a facultative wetland plant further north.
 It also requires calcareous soils with a neutral pH, tolerating only slight acidity.